Why Visit Busch Gardens Christmas Town Williamsburg, VA

 are available for purchase for $38 per person and include unlimited visits to Christmas Town (please note: fun cards do not include parking).

 Visit during the week – Christmas Town tends to be the busiest on the weekends.
-If you can visit the park on a Friday or Sunday it tends to be less crowded.
+The best Busch Gardens hacks with insider tips you should follow is to visit the park on a Friday or Sunday it tends to be less crowded.
 Another great time to visit is the week between Christmas and New Years.
 Many guests want to experience Christmas Town before Christmas but the feeling is just a magical after Christmas and the park tends to be less crowded.

 Arrive Early – The park opens at 2pm, however many guests do not arrive until dark.
 When you arrive at opening you are able to catch early show times and rides with shorter lines.
 This will also free up your time after the park gets dark and spend more time checking out all the Christmas lights at their brightest.

 Wear layers – The weather in Williamsburg usually changes drastically after dark.
 It can be 60 degrees at 3:00 in the afternoon and 40 degrees by 6 p.m., dressing in layers will allow you to be comfortable throughout the day.
 Comfortable shoes are also recommended, as there is a lot of walking.

 Bringing small children to Christmas Town – Christmas Town is one of the best times of the year to bring small children to Busch Gardens as many of the rides and entertainment are suitable for children.
 A few tips include: 1) Bring a stroller as smaller children can stay warmer in a stroller with a blanket.
 2) Bring snacks – Busch Gardens does not allow outside food but they will allow you to bring snacks for young children into the park.
 The snacks help keep the kids entertained while waiting in line.

 Busch Gardens offers many child care stations throughout the park for parents to feed babies and change diapers.